Freedom House Rating

 Guelleh won the 2016 presidential election with 88 percent of the vote.
 However, the election was widely considered unfree and unfair.
 Much of the opposition boycotted it, and opposition supporters were harassed.
 There were widespread reports of violations of freedom of assembly and freedom of the press.
 Most of the opposition – including USN – also boycotted the 2018 parliamentary elections, even though USN had won seats in the 2013 parliamentary polls.

 Guelleh is widely expected to run for a fifth term in April.
-USN has not yet decided whether or not it will boycott the elections, but has said that it will work to prevent a fifth term for Guelleh, whether through the elections or through protests.
-The coalition has called for reforms, including free and fair elections, and has
+USN and Radde, another opposition party, have decided once again to boycott.
+However, they stated they intend to prevent a fifth term for Guelleh, and as such have been holding protests.
+The coalition has called for reforms, including free and fair elections.

 Djibouti’s strategic location on the Bab el-Mandeb – the strait linking the Indian Ocean with the Mediterranean Sea – make it prime real estate for military bases and ports.
 China located its first overseas military base there, not far from Camp Lemmonier, a former French Foreign Legion facility that became an American base following the September 11 attacks.
 France, Japan, and Italy also have bases in Djibouti, and India and Saudi Arabia are exploring options.
 These bases are a major source of revenue for the Djibouti government.